Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 5. Potatoes and vegetables<*>replace100 -

-5.1. cereals- 20
+5.1. cereal- 20

-<*>It is allowed to make a replacement only in a dry season (from April 15 to June 15, and in the Far North and equivalent areas - from April 15 to August 31).
+<*>It is allowed to make replacements only during the vegetable-free period (from April 15 to June 15, and in the Far North and equivalent areas - from April 15 to August 31).

 Table 3.
 Composition and energy value (nutritional value) of food products for dogs (in g per 100 g of product), per day

-Feed product Squirrels Fats Carbohydrates Cellulose Energy, kJ Inedible part,%
+Feed product Squirrels Fats Carbohydrates Cellulose Energy, kJ Inedible part, %

-Category II meat 20,2 7,0 - - 602 18
+Meat II category 20,2 7,0 - - 602 18

-Horse meat of the II category 20,9 4,1 - - 502 25
+Horse meat II category 20,9 4,1 - - 502 25

-Whale canned food 35,5 5,0 - - 804 -
+Canned whale 35,5 5,0 - - 804 -

 Liver 18,3 3,2 5,2 - 431 -